A Guide to Limeni Greece – A Historic Harbour Village in Mani

 Greece Travel Blog_Guide To Limeni_Pirgos Mavromichali

-The breakfast at this hotel is considered exceptional and serviced in a huge dining room or on a veranda.
+The breakfast at this hotel is considered exceptional and served in a huge dining room or on a veranda.
 Try the homemade bread and jams!
 There is also a bar where you can enjoy refreshments throughout the day and evening.

 Budget Choice – Sophia Limeni View